MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/python/install-deps.md

+---
+description: How to install Python and Python packages on GH Actions
+---
 # Install dependencies
-> How to install Python and Python packages on GH Actions

 {% raw %}